-The term “buddha” itself was not unique.
-It was ascribed a diverse range of meanings and was used by numerous religious groups within ancient India (2).
-Over time, however, and with the growth of Buddhism, it became most commonly associated with Buddhist tradition coming to mean enlightened being (3).
-Buddhists believe that Buddha obtained enlightenment and shared wisdom on how to end suffering and the cycle of rebirth (4).
+The term “buddha” itself was not unique and was ascribed a diverse range of meanings used by numerous religious groups within ancient India.
+Over time, however, and with the growth of Buddhism, it became most commonly associated with Buddhist tradition in which it came to mean enlightened being (2).
+Buddhists believe that Buddha obtained enlightenment and shared wisdom on how to end suffering and the cycle of rebirth.

-Scholars date Buddha’s activity to somewhere between 6th and 5th centuries BC (5).
-This was a time in ancient northern India when asceticism was significantly intertwined with religious life (6).
+Scholars date the Buddha’s activity somewhere between the 6th and 5th centuries BCE (3).
+This was a time in ancient northern India when asceticism was significantly intertwined with religious life.
 Northern India was a geographical location in which independent states were competing for valuable resources, and there was also an increasing challenge to traditional religious order as new philosophical and religious schools came into existence.
-These challenges confronted the likes of Vedic philosophy, and the spiritual wisdom which included sacrificial rituals and ritual fees.
-This resulted in a confrontation to the authority and reputation of the priestly class which led to a temporary religious anarchy, and thus opened up a space for the development of new religions and spiritual ideas.
+These challenges confronted the likes of Vedic philosophy and spiritual practices including sacrificial rituals and ritual fees.
+Such was an affront to the authority and reputation of the priestly class and this led to a temporary religious anarchy that opened up a space for the development of new religions and spiritual ideas.

-Historians propose that Buddha was born in Lumbini (located in present day Nepal) and into the Shakya clan (9).
-Lumbini is believed to be his place of birth on the basis of the Indian Emperor Ashoka who constructed a pillar with an inscription commemorating Buddha’s birth when he visited the area in 248 BC.
+Historians have used this information to deduce that the Buddha was born in Lumbini (located in present day Nepal) and into the Shakya clan (5).
+Lumbini is believed to be his place of birth on the basis of the Indian Emperor Ashoka who constructed a pillar with an inscription commemorating Buddha’s birth when he visited the area in 248 BCE.
 The inscription suggests that Buddha’s location of birth was common knowledge and widely believed in earlier Buddhist communities.

-According to Buddhist tradition, Buddha was born into a notable family (10).
+According to Buddhist tradition, Buddha was born into a notable family.
 His father was Suddhodana and his mother was Maya.
-His father, Suddhodana, was a regional leader in the city of Kapilavastu which suggests that they were one of the leading families within this political system (11).
-Evidently, Buddha lived a live of comfort and luxury while in Kapilavastu.
+Suddhodana was a regional leader in the city of Kapilavastu which suggests that they were one of the leading families within this political system.
+Evidently, Buddha lived a life of comfort and luxury while in Kapilavastu.
 This was until he grappled with the existential crises of human suffering, including the likes of illness, disease, old age, and death.
-This led him, at the age of 29, to abandon his home and his family to live a life as a homeless ascetic.
+This led him at the age of 29 to abandon his home and his family to live a life as a homeless ascetic.

-Some time later, Buddha discovered two masters, Arada Kalama and Udraka Ramaputra, under whom he practiced meditative techniques.
+Sometime later, Buddha discovered two masters, Arada Kalama and Udraka Ramaputra, under whom he practiced meditative techniques.
 He ended up leaving them and engaged in asceticism for the following few years.
-However, living as an ascetic did not help Buddha obtain his goals and subsequently abandoned living as one.
-One day however, after having eaten a meal consisting of rice, Buddha sat beneath a tree in an effort to meditate until he either reached “enlightenment” or died trying.
+However, living as an ascetic did not help him obtain his goals and he subsequently abandoned living as one.
+One day, however, after having eaten a meal consisting of rice, the Buddha sat beneath a tree in an effort to meditate until he either reached “enlightenment” or died trying.
 After some time he achieved enlightenment (Nirvana) and became known as the Buddha.

 Over the centuries numerous miracles were attributed to Buddha.
 Buddha’s conception, for example, was a miraculous one.
 Rather than Maya being impregnated by Suddhodana, the Buddha was said to have entered into her womb through her right side in the shape of a white elephant.
-Other legends accrued including a group of priests predicting that Buddha would either become a powerful monarch or a Buddha.
-Other stories include previous reincarnations of the Buddha, that he required no sleep, food, or medicine, and possessed omniscience.
+Other legends accrued including a group of priests predicting that Buddha would either become a powerful monarch or a Buddha, while many stories spoke of previous reincarnations of the Buddha, that he required no sleep, food, or medicine, and possessed omniscience.